 Costs Drive Rates

-Aside from the basic parts to the average vehicle, insurers also take accessory packages into consideration.
+Aside from the basic parts of the average vehicle, insurers also take accessory packages into consideration.
 In fact, there might be thousands of dollars dedicated to the accessories alone.
 These items might include:

 - GPS components